bgraves14/CV/README.md

 ## Brandon Graves

-He enjoys turning ideas from scratch into fully-fledged products that people love using.
+Enjoys turning ideas from scratch into fully-fledged products that people love using.
 Grew up in Bali, Indonesia, lived in LA, and has traveled extensively around the world.
-He is excited to join a team full of diversity with a work culture where continuous learning is embraced.
+Is excited to join a team full of diversity with a work culture where continuous learning is embraced.
 Certainly, closed rooms full of robot-like people is not his thing.
-Check out his projects below.

 ### Education